opendatasoft/ods-documentation/source/sourcing_and_processing_data/processing.rst

     :alt: Expression Processor conditional expression
     :align: center

     Example of a conditional expression using the Expression processor, with the creation of the "Anomaly Detected ?" (which was not initially present in the original data source).
-The syntax is ``=expression ? value if the expression if true : value if false``
+The syntax is ``=expression ? value if the expression if true : value if false``.
+Please note that ``value if false`` is optional, so you can write ``=expression ? value if the expression if true``.

 .. ifconfig:: language == 'fr'